 This is the fundamental economic law that contains the interrelation between the consolidated business sector’s cost/profit situation rhoF, the real rhoX and the nominal rhoE side of the product market, and the income distribution rhoD.
 For more details see ‘The Profit Theory is False Since Adam Smith.
 What About the True Distribution Theory?’

-Again: relacement is the issue and not one more superfluous discussion about New Keynsian mumbonomics.
+Again: replacement is the issue and not one more superfluous discussion about New Keynesian mumbonomics.